Asbestos Containing Material.

 An individual or company that provides services for a main contractor.

-Business processes by which organizations manage their risks, obligations and opportunities in order to minimize impact upon the environment.
+Business processes by which organisations manage their risks, obligations and opportunities in order to minimise impact upon the environment.

 Tablet or Tablet Device